NickPyll/Microsoft-70-773-ExamPrep/README.md

   - `call`
   - `categorical.type`

-`rxCrossTabs` Get counts of frequencies for combinations of factor levels
+`rxCrossTabs` Get counts (and sums when argument on left side) for combinations of factor levels
   - syntax `rxCrossTabs(formula, data, <options>)`
   - `formula` is flexible and can allowed you to analyze:
     - only one variable `~ x`
     - two variables `~ x:y`
     - or more... `~ x:y:z`
+    - sums of combinations... `sales ~ product:region`
+    - `means = TRUE` argument can be used to get similar output as `rxCube`

 `rxHistogram` Visual display of frequency distribution
   - syntax `rxHistogram(formula, data, <options>)`